Skip to content

 • Renewal Date should typically be set before Valid To expires to allow time for processing

-• Completed date is automatically set when status changes to completed
+• Completed date is automatically set when status changes to completed, and the field updates in the side widget immediately to show the date

 Reporting Impact: Date fields are used extensively in reporting and dashboard widgets.
 Keeping dates accurate and up-to-date ensures reliable visibility into compliance status, upcoming renewals, and expiry tracking.